 |Percent of Pay|

-CCS’s short-term disability plan is an income protection plan for eligible employees and does not guarantee a job, or any particular job, following an absence.
-If, however, an employee has a serious health condition and is eligible for leave under the Family and Medical Leave Act (FMLA), the employee may be simultaneously entitled to up to 12 weeks of job-protected leave under the FMLA and income benefits under this short-term disability policy.
+If an employee has a serious health condition and is eligible for leave under the Family and Medical Leave Act (FMLA), the employee may be simultaneously entitled to up to 12 weeks of job-protected leave under the FMLA and income benefits under this short-term disability plan.

 The Employee Reimbursement Account enables you to pay a portion of your Uninsured Health Care and Dependent Care expenses with pretax dollars.
 Prior to the beginning of each plan year, you will have the opportunity to elect to fund your Reimbursement Account for the coming year.
 The amount that you select will be deducted from your gross salary through automatic payroll deductions.
 Then, during the plan year, you may submit claims to the Administrator to reimburse yourself for health care expenses and/or dependent care expenses incurred during the plan year that were not reimbursed by your insurance plans.